hexdump0815/imagebuilder/systems/raspberry_pi_3/readme.md

 - https://github.com/hexdump0815/u-boot-misc/blob/master/readme.rpi

+## priority

+- low: will be worked on and improved rarely, hardware not that interesting anymore nowadays, well supported elsewhere too

 ## special notes

 - before booting the sd card the first time some adjustements are required to configure it for the type of rpi: